 For individuals with alcohol use disorder, rehabilitation is vital in the fight against addiction.
 However, it is not the end of the fight; successfully completing rehab means winning a battle in the war against alcoholism, but there is still a long road ahead of the user.
 Alcohol relapse is a very real possibility should the user not work hard to remain in recovery.

 Addiction relapse is a possibility whenever an addict is exposed to their addiction, no matter how long they have been in recovery.
 For those addicted to street drugs, avoiding being around them isn’t exactly easy, but it is easier than not being around alcohol.
 Unfortunately for those with alcoholism, beer, wine, and mixed drinks are everywhere, from company Christmas parties serving alcohol to dinner with friends over a glass of wine.
-With the temptation so present at all times, remaining in alcohol recovery means fighting against the disease for the rest of the user’s life and knowing what to do when an alcoholic relapses.
+With the temptation so present at all times, remaining in alcohol recovery even after the intervention for alcohol abuse means fighting against the disease for the rest of the user’s life and knowing what to do when an alcoholic relapses.

 Signs a Relapse Is About to Occur